 Given our focus on explaining cross-firm variation, we make two adjustments to their measures.
 First, we calculate the average values of the indicators at the firm level, which can be interpreted as a firm's likelihood of renegotiation success.
-Second, we recognize that renegotiation channels may vary based on the nature of firms and contracts.13, and therefore create an index in order to compare across firms.
-Specifically, to reflect the higher importance of "award increase" and "award extension" as documented in Brogaard, Denes, and Duchin (2021) Table 4, we apply a (0.4, 0.4, 0.2) weighting scheme to the three indicators to construct the firm-level renegotiation index.
+Second, Second, recognizing that renegotiation channels may vary based on the nature of firms and contracts12 and considering the finding in Brogaard, Denes, and Duchin (2021)'s Table 4 that "award increase" and "award extension" are stronger indicators of political power, we apply a (0.4, 0.4, 0.2) weighting scheme to the three indicators to construct the firm-level renegotiation index.
 Our results remain robust when using equal weights.